Concerned about a child?

 What is a DWP Employment Outreach Offer - click here

 What is a West Midland Fire Service Offer - click here

 Where to email your Request for Support Form:

 For more information on email security click here.

 Extremism Guidance and Assessment Support & Screening Tool

 The Extremism Guidance provides some insights into channel panel information about threshold referral pathway for channel and CSC.
-The guidance also has explorative questions to assist practioners to explore concerns when assessing vulnerability.
+The guidance also has explorative questions to assist practitioners to explore concerns when assessing vulnerability.
 For a copy of the Extremism Guidance - click here